nathandelgado-dev/technical-tests/Debt/debt.md

 Given a number N, you must return an integer indicating the number of days required to solve it.

 ## Funtion description
 The function receives an array of debts, and should return an array representing the number of days needed to pay each debt.
+If not receives an array and this is empty you should return false.

 ## Example Case
 ### Input